ikeali/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that creates the directorielcome
+ a command that lists all the files and directories